 Importantly, the investments available to you in the Roth 401k are the same as the investments available to you in a traditional 401k.
 You can invest in US equities, international equities, fixed income and a variety of other options, determined by your employer.
 Discuss how to invest with your financial planner.

-As you think about investing in a Roth 401k in 2020 or 2021, ask yourself these questions:
+As you think about investing in a Roth 401k in 2024, ask yourself these questions:

 - How much can I afford to invest?

 - Do I expect my income to increase in future years?
 Stay the same?
 Decrease?